CluedIn-io/CluedIn.Documentation/docs/020-deployment/ama/030-resources.md

 #### Public IP (`publicip-`)

 A public IP is created for use with the AKS ingress service.
-This is created here so that in the even of needing to reconfigure or re-create the AKS configuration the IP, that may have been used for DNS configuration, will not be lost/re-issued.
+This is created here so that in the event of needing to reconfigure or re-create the AKS configuration, the IP that may have been used for DNS configuration will not be lost/re-issued.

 ---